Controls

 A control is a Guardrails resource that is tasked with enforcing one or more policies.
 Depending on what control objective is being monitored and/or enforced, controls can rely on either one or multiple policies to evaluate cloud resources for compliance.

 Controls are where the magic happens with Guardrails.
-These "control" all policy enforcements, either generating alarms for administrative review or taking action against out of compliance cloud resources.
+These "control" all policy enforcements, either generating alarms for administrative review or taking action against out-of-compliance cloud resources.
 Controls also monitor Guardrails to ensure that resources such as Mods are installed correctly.

 Controls rely on resource state and policy settings to operate.
 Essentially: